ES-Alexander/kaleidoscope/README.md

 # kaleidoscope
 A kaleidoscope effect for images and videos.

-Implements the functionality displayed in
-[this GIMP tutorial](https://www.youtube.com/watch?v=C6Y9Yh4BM1Q), plus some extra configurability.
+Implements a Python version of the functionality displayed in [this GIMP tutorial](https://www.youtube.com/watch?v=C6Y9Yh4BM1Q), plus some extra configurability.
 Test image is taken from that tutorial video for comparison.